Project funding

 From registration to entering the budget: how do you submit your application to the SNSF and what do you need to bear in mind?
 Find out more on this page:

-Please also refer to the guidelines for the research plan and the data management plan.
-All SNSF-funded projects are also subject to our principles on Open Access publications.
+Please also refer to the requirements for the research plan and the guidelines for the data management plan.
+Our principles on open access publications apply to all SNSF-funded projects.

 How do we evaluate your application?
 Find out more about the procedure and evaluation criteria here:

-Which grants from which funding schemes count as project funding grants in the sense of Article 13.1 of the Project Funding Regulations?
+Which grants from which funding schemes count as project funding grants in the sense of Article 13.1 of the Regulations on project funding?

 Grants from the following funding schemes count towards the limit of concurrent grants in project funding: Ambizione, Eccellenza, European Partnerships and other multilateral initiatives (except Belmont Forum and transatlantic platform for social sciences and humanities), Practice to Science, PRIMA, Projects on health and wellbeing, Project funding, Sinergia, SNSF Professorships and Weave / Lead Agency / International Co-Investigator Scheme.